nicolaedanu/gorest-tests/README.md

 ## Introduction

 This project aims to test CRUD operations for user resources in API version 2.
-It includes a series of test files that cover various scenarios, such as creating new users, retrieving user details, updating user information, and deleting users.
+It includes a series of test files covering various scenarios, such as creating new users, retrieving user details, updating user information, and deleting users.
 Additionally, the tests utilize HTTP Bearer Token authentication for secure access to the API endpoints.
+### Libraries used
+- jest - test runner and assertions
+- supertest - HTTP client
+- dotenv - facilitate the loading of environment variables
+- @types/jest - to support with autocomplete in VS code

 ## Installation